errorshivansh/KAALBOT/README.md

 ```
 Get help regarding setting up

-your W2HBot in our official
+your kaalBot in our official

 support Group and get updates